 Using a shallow depth of field (large aperture, example shown above) or a perspective-control lens with some pan/swing/tilt distortion can open up other effects, such as abstracting fall colors into a pleasingly soft backdrop for a portrait, or separating a colorful fall branch from its still-green surroundings with pinpoint focus.

 With so much autumnal beauty outdoors, you may need reminding to take in the tour inside.

-A few parting thoughts as you pack your camera bag: Please be aware that use of a tripod requires a special permit from the United States Capitol Police.
-Also, construction of the platform for the upcoming Presidential Inaugural limits movement on the grounds of the West Front of the Capitol.
+A parting thought as you pack your camera bag: Please be aware that use of a tripod requires a special permit from the United States Capitol Police.